-Stream From an IP Camera to Your WebsiteOctober 9, 2018
+Stream From an IP Camera to Your Website or Social Media

-Find out how to stream from an IP camera to your website using either the Wowza Streaming Engine™ software or the Wowza Streaming Cloud™ service.
-Easily view streams on your own website by repackaging, or transmuxing, the video stream from Real Time Streaming Protocol (RTSP) to HTTP Live Streaming (HLS).
+Find out how to stream from an IP camera to your website using either the Wowza Streaming Engine software or the Wowza Streaming Cloud service.
+Easily publish live content wherever you need to by repackaging, or transmuxing, the incoming stream into a more common protocol.

 Watch this video or check out our docs to learn more.

 IP cameras have become a standard today for surveillance, monitoring, and even event production.
 They use the RTSP protocol to stream through either an Ethernet cable or Wi-Fi on a private network.
 If you know the IP address, it’s easy view the stream locally or even use switching software to access multiple cameras.
 But when it comes to sending the stream to social media or for viewing on your own website, things get a little more complicated.

 Let’s look at how this can be done using a media server.
 With Wowza Streaming Engine, you can simplify the process by running a local instance.
 With your media server running inside your network, multiple cameras can be accessed easily without each of them having a separate public static IP address.

 To get started, go to Server and set up the connection to the IP camera under Stream Files by adding a stream file.
 We’ll name this appropriately and use the RTSP URL as defined by the IP camera.
 Once the stream file has been added, Return to Stream Files, then connect to the stream by using the default application live to stream.